 These negative blows to our best laid theories represent a ceaseless corrective force blowing through everything like a solar wind.
 We can become attentive to this negative force simply by noticing our resistances, which are the doors we shut against the world.

-The irony is that they’ve built a nihilistic story on this bedrock reality, this negative Truth, but don’t seem to recognize the ground on which they’re standing.
+The irony is that post-modernism built a nihilistic story on this bedrock reality, this negative Truth, but doesn’t seem to recognize the ground on which it’s standing.

-When post-modernism claims that there is no objective truth, their own insight gets ruined.
-They end up regarding this claim as a literal Truth, which contradicts their own negative insight.
+When post-modernism claims that there is no objective truth, its own insight gets ruined.
+It ends up regarding this claim as a literal Truth, which contradicts its own negative insight.

 Post-Modernism as a Depersonalization/Derealization Crisis

 I know because I made this mistake as a teenager.
 When I first confronted the shocking realization that everything is imaginary, I lost my feel for reality.
 I was stranded in a terrifying solipsism.
 The solipsism itself — the isolation, the sense of being stuck in a maze of frightening illusions — felt indisputably real.
 It was, it was an insight.
 But it took years until I realized that if I’m consistent with this insight, then the terrifying story of isolation is also a fiction.